Battered sausage: British and Irish battered sausage

 The battered sausage is a standard menu item in fish and chip shops across the United Kingdom and Ireland, often described as an "essential" staple of the fish and chip shop menu.
 They are made up of a pork sausage dipped in batter (usually the same batter used to batter fish), and usually served with chips.
-A meal of battered sausage and chips is usually known as a 'battered sausage supper' in Scotland.
+A meal of battered sausage and chips is usually known as a 'battered sausage supper' in Scotland and Northern Ireland.

 Australia and New Zealand

 In Australia, it may be referred to as a "battered sav" (saveloy is a type of sausage).
 This may also have given rise to the local expression "fair suck of the sav".
 In New Zealand, they can be found either with or without a stick inserted (similar to a corn dog).
-If served with the stick, it is referred to as a hot dog and usually dipped in a generous amount of tomato sauce and consumed immediately.
-In Australia, this variant may also be referred to as a "pluto pup" or a "dagwood dog."
+In Australia if served with the stick, it is referred to as a "pluto pup" or "dagwood dog" and usually dipped in a generous amount of tomato sauce.